-Here is another recipe to use up that leftover turkey.
-This one is from Recipe Girl, who I love.
+Here is another recipe to use up that leftover Thanksgiving turkey.
+This creamy Mexican Turkey Soup is one from Recipe Girl, who I love.
 It is also quite healthy for a cream soup, no butter or cream in this one.
 We all know that after our Thanksgiving feast we could all use some help with a good healthy dish.
 This was a great creamy soup with a little kick to it, but not too much of a kick.
 It was just the right amount of spice for my family.

 Servings: 6 (We got 5 servings)